TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.1-complaint-based-operations/_index.md

 This is an indicator that you are operating as a System Builder as opposed to a Service Provider.
 As a System Builder, you are meddling with each System (read: Application).
 You size them and argue with the application team, who are actually your customers.
 You are busy as there are many applications and you are outnumbered.

-If you are operating as an internal [Cloud Service Provider](https://itlaw.wikia.org/wiki/Cloud_service_provider), You are not “in the way” of the business.
+If you are operating as an internal [Cloud Service Provider](https://itlaw.wikia.org/wiki/Cloud_service_provider), You are not "in the way" of the business.
 You use an effective pricing model to drive the right behaviour.
 Does a public cloud provider block application teams when they buy 40 CPU [AWS EC2](https://aws.amazon.com/ec2/?ec2-whats-new.sort-by=item.additionalFields.postDateTime&ec2-whats-new.sort-order=desc) VMs when they only need 2 CPU?
 They don't, hence neither should you.

 ### Does Troubleshooting mean all hands on deck?